-Currently for 2025, two separate weeks of test pitting are planned, Monday 9 to Thursday 12 June and Monday 8 to Thursday 11 September.
-There may be additional survey days as well.
+Currently for 2025, two separate weeks of test pitting are planned, Monday 9 to Thursday 12 June and Monday 8 to Thursday 11

+September.
 Volunteers are welcome for both finds and digging; no prior experience needed.
 If interested in taking part and wanting to be added to the project mailing list, please contact our community archaeologist Anne at outreach@surreyarchaeology.org.uk.